-Top Champagne will have the right balance of acidity and intensity of flavour.
-Prestige cuvées such as Cristal or Krug really are incredible, offering an amazing harmony, and very long persistence (the length of time their flavour lingers in the mouth) and ageability that allows the Champagne to evolve with bottle age.
+Top Champagne will have the right balance of acidity and intensity of flavor.
+Prestige cuvées such as Cristal or Krug really are incredible, offering an amazing harmony, and very long persistence (the length of time their flavor lingers in the mouth) and ageability that allows the Champagne to evolve with bottle age.
 A good prestige cuvée really is exceptional — you can certainly taste the difference.

 Another advantage of bigger bottles, of course, is that they are better for parties.

-Rosé Champagne acquires its colour through one of two methods.
-In the first, the juice is soaked with the skins of red grapes for a short period prior to and during the first fermentation — a technique known as saignée, from the French for ‘bleed’.
+Rosé Champagne acquires its color through one of two methods: In the first, the juice is soaked with the skins of red grapes for a short period prior to and during the first fermentation — a technique known as saignée, from the French for ‘bleed’.
 This method is preferred by the top vintage producers.

-In the second method, a base white wine is mixed with normal still red wine before the second fermentation in bottle, resulting in champagne with a pink tinge.
+In the second method, a base white wine is mixed with normal still red wine before the second fermentation in bottle, resulting in Champagne with a pink tinge.
 Although it is illegal for other still rosé wines to be made in this way, it is permitted for Champagne.
-Many non-vintage producers prefer this method for its consistent colour.
+Many non-vintage producers prefer this method for its consistent color.

-It really depends on your budget, and occasion, but it is possible to buy a vintage Champagne from Christie’s for as little as £30.
+It really depends on your budget, and occasion, but it is possible to buy a vintage Champagne from Christie’s for as little as £30 or about $40.

 Champagne should be stored in the same way as wine: in cool, dark and humid cellars.
 While it has a shorter lifespan than, say, a tannic red Bordeaux, good vintage Champagne can last a long time, and will develop a great deal of character with bottle evolution — though it will begin to lose some of its fizz.

 Coupes and flutes are traditional, but many experts find vintage Champagne is best enjoyed in a conventional wine glass.
-Temperature, too, should be a consideration: chilled vintage champagne often doesn’t reveal its full bouquet.
+Temperature should be a consideration: chilled vintage Champagne often doesn’t reveal its full bouquet.
 If you’re presented with an ice-cold glass of top champagne, leave it to warm a little before drinking it.
 Of course, when opening Champagne, the key is to not hit someone in the eye with the flying cork!